euroscipy/euroscipy_proceedings/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

     DEM temperature found by method.
 Middle: absolute difference between solution and model DEM peak temperature as a percentage of the latter.
-    Right: goodness-of-fit values corresponding to solution temperatures, shown on a logarithmic scale. :label:`model-wid001`
+    Right: goodness-of-fit values corresponding to solution temperatures, shown on a logarithmic scale.
+Lower values indicate a better fit to the observations. :label:`model-wid001`

 Results